KKatalina/LogProxyApi/README.md

 LogProxyApi.*.Tests - unit test for corresponding projects

+### Running the Application
+Open LogProxyApi.sln in Visual Studio and set LogProxyApi.Sample as default project.
+If there is no Docker on the PC installed, the IIS Debug profile must be selected first.
+Build and run the application.

 ### Testing
 After openning the main page you can test API controller in one of two ways: with available by default user interface or with Swagger.